Articles and Guides/ Latest Posts

 I was that person who would only eat nightshades and be proud of my vegetable intake.
 But I also had terrible acid reflux, a lot of inflammation, I was very stiff, and I was packing pounds every day, no matter how hard I tried to be healthy.

-I found out about lectins more than five years ago (in 2017), and I was shocked to find out how high in lectins my diet was.
+I found out about lectins more than seven years ago (in 2017), and I was shocked to find out how high in lectins my diet was.
 It was an interview with Dr. Steven Gundry, where he talked about ‘healthy foods that might make us sick’.

 While in the beginning, I gave up these high-lectin foods completely, with time, I started to add them back in slowly and prepared in a way that would not sabotage my health journey.